devnirajgautam/js-mini-projects/README.md

-# Some mini Javascript projects made to learn it.
+# Some mini Javascript projects made to practice js.

 1. Tic-Tac-Toe (2 Player)